This HAS To Be Normal

 So, the syllogism passes unremarked: If Trump was a racist, then he wouldn't have support of millions and millions of Americans.
 Since he does have the support of millions and millions of Americans, he can't be racist, no matter how overtly racist he becomes.
 He can become (as he has) a full-blown Nazi and the idea of his racism will always remain an accusation, here in the land of the normalized supremacist.

-Not long after the 60 Minutes spot, Harris went onto the fascist propaganda platform Fox News for an interview, and the syllogism reared its deliberately ignorant head again.
-Fox is itself a institutional embodiment of the syllogism.
+Not long after the 60 Minutes interview, Harris went onto the fascist propaganda platform Fox News for an interview, and the syllogism reared its deliberately ignorant head again.
+Fox is itself an institutional embodiment of the syllogism.
 Harris was there because everyone pretends that Fox is a news network even though it recently had to pay out $787 million for lying in an attempt to try to help Trump overturn the last election, and even though everyone knows that it is a propaganda network founded by far-right shitbeans Rupert Murdock and Roger Ailes specifically to launder Republican lies.
-And I know somebody will tell me that Harris has to go on Fox or she'll be seen as ducking the tough questions, and they're probably right, and that disturbs me out even more if it is true than if it is not, because it means that after a brief moment of clarity, conservatives have regained their exclusive ownership over the notion of normalcy and gotten the dominant narrative to agree with them.
+And I know somebody will tell me that Harris has to go on Fox or she'll be seen as ducking the tough questions, and they're probably right, and that disturbs me even more if it is true than if it is not, because it means that after a brief moment of clarity, conservatives have regained their exclusive ownership over the notion of normalcy and gotten the dominant narrative to agree with them.

 Anyway, during the interview, "network" anchor and aging chia pet Brett Baier asked Harris this.